araffin/srl-zoo/README.md

 ## Config Files

 ### Base Config
-Config common to all dataset can found in [configs/default.json](configs/default.json).
+Config common to all dataset can be found in [configs/default.json](configs/default.json).

 ### Dataset config
-All dataset must be placed in the `data/` folder.
+All datasets must be placed in the `data/` folder.
 Each dataset must contain a `dataset_config.json` file, an example can be found [here](configs/example_dataset_config.json).
 This config file describes specific variables to this dataset.